Efficient Method for Prediction of Meta-stable/Ground Multipolar Ordered States and its Application in Monolayer

 \section{Conclusion}

-In summary, we have presented an efficient method to predict possible multipolar states in real materials, in which both electronic correlation and SOC play important roles.
-We apply this new method to study $\alpha$-\ce{RuCl3}.
-It has not only correctly reproduced the magnetic ground state observed in experiments, but also successfully predicted two magnetic octupolar states in $\alpha$-\ce{RuCl3}, which are confirmed by further self-consistent unrestricted HFMF calculations.
-We also predict that an orthogonal magnetization $M_y$ can arise from the $O^{36}_{21}$ state if an external magnetic field $H$ is applied in the $xz$ plane, which is the fingerprint and can be easily detected by magnetic torque experiment~\cite{tian2017}.
-Finally, we propose a feasible scheme to realize this $O^{36}_{21}$ state.
-The method presented in this work can be easily generalized to other systems with $d$ or $f$ orbitals.
+In summary, we have presented an efficient method to predict meta-stable/ground multipolar states in real materials, in which both electronic correlation and SOC play important roles.
+We apply this method to study $\alpha$-\ce{RuX3} (X=Cl,I).
+It has not only correctly reproduced the magnetic ground state observed in experiments, but also successfully predicted two meta-stable magnetic octupolar states in $\alpha$-\ce{RuCl3}, which are confirmed by further self-consistent unrestricted HFMF calculations.
+We show that these meta-stable magnetic octupolar states can be stabilized and the AFM-$O^{36}_{21}$ even becomes the ground state in $\alpha$-\ce{RuI3} via mixing $t_{2g}$ orbitals with more $p$ components.
+We also predict that an orthogonal magnetization $M_y$ can arise from the FM-$O^{36}_{21}$ state, which is the fingerprint and can be easily detected by magnetic torque experiment~\cite{okazaki2011rotational,tonegawa2012cyclotron,tian2017}.
+Our scheme serves as a guidance for efficient prediction and realization of meta-stable/ground multipolar states in $d$-orbital systems.